-You can also configure Firewall on the Zyxel Device for secure Internet access.
+In the figure above, you can also configure Firewall on the Zyxel Device for secure Internet access.
 When the Firewall is on, all incoming traffic from the Internet to your network is blocked by default unless it is initiated from your network.
 This means that probes from the outside to your network are not allowed, but you can safely browse the Internet and download files.